marcelofinamorvieira/datocms-plugin-block-to-links/README.md

     - **Modular Content Fields**: Replaces the "Block" usage with a link to the newly created Record.
     - **Structured Text**: Transforms block nodes into inline item links.
 4.  **Cleanup (Optional)**: If "Fully replace" is selected, it removes the old Block definition and cleans up the old data fields.

+## ⚠️ Important: Frontend Updates Required

+After converting a Block to a Model, you will need to update your GraphQL queries in your frontend application.
+The syntax for fetching linked records differs from fetching inline blocks:

+- **Modular Content Fields**: Instead of querying for the block type directly (e.g., `... on YourBlockRecord`), you will now query the new link field which references the new model.
+- **Structured Text**: Blocks within Structured Text are converted to **Inline Item** links.
+You will need to update your queries to fetch `links` instead of `blocks` and handle the `inline_item` node type in your renderer (e.g., `datocms-structured-text`).

 ## Safety & Best Practices